Last Updated on by

 - The side brushes.
 The side brushes take care of the pet hair, dust and dirt on wall edges, as well as push the debris under the robot vacuum where it could be suctioned up.

 - The Gen 2 motor.
 The Gen 2 motor gives the Roomba 890 five times the air power of the motor you see on earlier Roombas, particularly the Series 600 and Series 700 robots.

 The Gen 2 motor and debris extractor ensure better cleaning performance while also lessening the robot vacuum’s need for maintenance.

 The Roomba 890 also has this feature and it is seen as the perfect model to go for if you want to enjoy great functionalities plus connectivity without spending too much.
 WiFi support for the 890 means being able to control the robot vacuum using the Home mobile app wherever you are.

 You can do some cleaning even if you are on vacation halfway around the world!
 With the mobile app, you can also set up cleaning schedules and let the Roomba 890 clean your floors by itself without having to prompt it every time.

-If you have an Amazon Echo, Amazon Dot, or an Amazon Echo Show and any other Alexa-powered device, you can use voice commands to tell your Roomba 890 to start cleaning or to go back to its dock to recharge, among other things.
+If you have an Amazon Echo, Amazon Dot, or an Amazon Echo Show and any other Alexa-powered device, you can use voice commands to tell your Roomba 890 to start cleaning or to go back to its charging station to recharge, among other things.